MILVLG/twigvlm/README.md

 ## Training

 This section provides the instructions for training the twig block for LLaVA-1.5-7B model.
 Since the training process are inherited from the [LLaVA project](https://github.com/haotian-liu/LLaVA), please prepare the training data following [here](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#visual-instruction-tuning) and download the base model, [LLaVA-1.5-7b](https://huggingface.co/haotian-liu/LLaVA-1.5-7b), to your local directory.
-After that, you can run the following command to train the twig block.
+After that, you can run the following command to train the twig block:

 ``` shell
 # Training the twig block